Lesson 3: Managing significant karst features

 • Remove any slash and debris that falls in or around the cave entrance, provided removal does not cause further disturbance

-The following is a summary of the management objectives designed to protect the area above significant caves.
-Reserves should:
+Management objectives are designed to protect the area above significant caves.
+Reserves in these areas should:

 • Maintain stable conditions for karst processes above and within significant caves (for example, temperature, humidity, infiltration rates, drip water chemistry)